Federated Neural Bandits: Proof of Regret Upper Bound (Theorem )

-\end{lemma} \begin{proof} Note that the condition on $m$ listed in the lemma, $m \geq C \sqrt{\lambda}L^{-3/2} [\log(TKNL^2/\delta_5)]^{3/2}$, corresponds to condition 3 listed in Appendix \ref{app:conditions:on:m} except that $\delta_5$ is used here instead of $\delta$.
-Therefore, the validity of Lemma \ref{lemma:confidence:bound:ucb:1} requires conditions 3 and 4 on $m$ (Appendix \ref{app:conditions:on:m}) to be satisfied.
+\end{lemma} \begin{proof} Note that the condition on $m$ listed in the lemma, $m \geq C \sqrt{\lambda}L^{-3/2} [\log(TKNL^2/\delta_5)]^{3/2}$, corresponds to condition 3 listed in App.~\ref{app:conditions:on:m} except that $\delta_5$ is used here instead of $\delta$.
+Therefore, the validity of Lemma \ref{lemma:confidence:bound:ucb:1} requires conditions 3 and 4 on $m$ (App.~\ref{app:conditions:on:m}) to be satisfied.
 For ease of exposition, we separate our proof into three steps.

 \textbf{Step 1: NN Output $f(x; \theta_{\text{sync,NN}})$ Is Close to (Averaged) Linear Prediction}

 Based on Lemma C.2 of~\cite{zhang2020neural}, if the conditions on $m$ listed in Lemma \ref{lemma:confidence:bound:ucb:1} is satisfied, then for any $\widetilde{\theta}$ such that $\norm{\widetilde{\theta} - \theta_0}_2 \leq 2\sqrt{t / (m\lambda)}$, there exists a constant $C_1>0$ such that we have with probability of at least $1-\delta_5$ over random initializations $\theta_0$ that